Michael0725/Udacity_Behavior_Cloning/writeup_report.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.

-For details about how I created the training data, please refer model.py line 18-31
+First it is a little bit hard for me to go through the whole track, maybe you need to try several times to finish a whole round.

 ### Model Architecture and Training Strategy